kaviara-14/Three-Tier-Application-Deployments-on-AWS-EKS/README.md

 ### 1. Create and Connect to an EC2 Instance
-To interact with AWS services, set up and Launch an EC2 instance that acts as your control plane.
+Start by setting up an EC2 instance that will serve as your control plane for managing the EKS cluster.

 ---

 ### 2. Install Required Tools in EC2 Instance
-The following tools are installed to facilitate interactions with AWS services and Kubernetes clusters, Install all this on an EC2 Instance
+The following tools are installed to facilitate interactions with AWS services and Kubernetes clusters, Install all this on your EC2 Instance
 - **AWS CLI**: For interacting with AWS resources.
 - **eksctl**: Simplifies EKS cluster creation and management.
 - **Docker**: For containerizing application components.